 Let’s Walk Together

-But an intentional walking ahead, even when asked to slow down, so you can walk together.
-On one occasion, my husband got out of the car in a restaurant parking lot, headed for the restaurant so quickly that I got out of my side and tried to run toward him to walk with him and tripped over a hole in the parking lot, falling to the ground.
-He turned when he heard me fall and laughed while telling me to come on - never coming back to help or ask if I was ok.
+He intentionally walks in front of you, as a reminder that you do not matter.
+Not an occasional getting ahead, not an accidental, absent-minded, walking too fast, but an intentional walking ahead; even when asked to slow down, so you can walk together.
+On one occasion, my husband got out of the car in a restaurant parking lot, headed for the restaurant so quickly that I got out of my side and tried to run toward him to catch up with him, and tripped over a hole in the parking lot, falling to the ground.
+He turned when he heard me fall and laughed while telling me to hurry up and come on, never coming back to help or ask if I was ok.